Skip to main content

 When should a plumber, electrician, or HVAC contractor elect S-Corp status?

 Generally once net profit consistently exceeds $70,000 to $80,000.
 At $250K revenue with $75K-$100K net, the S-Corp saves $1,500-$2,500 net after compliance costs.
 At $500K revenue with $125K-$200K net, net savings reach $5,000-$10,000+.
+At $2M+ revenue, multi-entity structures and defined benefit plans enter the picture, with SE tax savings of $15,000-$25,000+.
 NJ auto-recognizes the federal S-Corp election since P.L.
 2022, c.
 133. NJ trades licensing allows LLCs and S-Corps, but the licensed individual must maintain the required ownership stake (at least 1% for HVAC under N.J.S.A.
 45:16A-2, 10% for plumbing).
-Use our calculator at /tools/s-corp-calculator to run preliminary numbers for your situation.
+Use the calculator at [/tools/s-corp-calculator](/tools/s-corp-calculator) to run preliminary numbers for your situation.

 How does NJ sales tax work for contractors?